 This week Expedia-owned HomeAway announced recent changes to its revenue model for vacation rental managers.
 The new pricing and fee structure includes a 25 percent increase in the cost of listing subscriptions along with a new fee assessment for property management companies using “integrated software” systems.

 In an email to vacation rental managers, HomeAway informed suppliers it is increasing subscription fees from $399 to $499 per listing.
-In addition to the pricing increase, for vacation rental managers using “integrated software” platforms, HomeAway will invoice an additional 10 percent fee for direct bookings made that HomeAway can attribute back to similar searches on their websites in a process being referred to as “match-back.”
+In addition to the pricing increase, for vacation rental managers using “integrated software” platforms, HomeAway will invoice an additional 10 percent fee for direct bookings made that HomeAway can attribute back to inquiries on their websites in a process being referred to by property managers as “match-back.”
 Read the entire email here.

 The changes will be implemented “for all new subscriptions, and for all listings with an annual subscription term that is set to renew on or after March 15, 2018…Renewals of currently-active subscriptions that are due to expire before March 15, 2018 will not be subject to off-platform booking fees until the end of their one-year renewal term.”